CBSDLab/Developmental_Transitions/README.md

 Hovmand, P. S., Calzada, E. J., Gulbas, L. E., Kim, S. Y., Chung, S., Kuhlberg, J., Hausmann-Stabile, C., & Zayas, L. H. (2022).
 System dynamics of cognitive vulnerabilities and family support among Latina children and adolescents.
 Clinical Child and Family Psychology Review, 25(1), 131–149. https://doi.org/10.1007/s10567-022-00395-3

 ## Acknowledgements
-This work was partially supported by NIMH grant R01MH070689 (PI: Zayas), the Dean of the Steve Hicks School of Social Work, University of Texas, Austin, TX, the Provost’s Think Big Early Investment Funding, Case Western Reserve University, Cleveland, OH, and the Brown School Social System Design Lab, Washington University in St. Louis.
+Development of the original model was partially supported by NIMH grant R01MH070689 (PI: Zayas), the Dean of the Steve Hicks School of Social Work, University of Texas, Austin, TX, the Provost’s Think Big Early Investment Funding, Case Western Reserve University, Cleveland, OH, and the Brown School Social System Design Lab, Washington University in St. Louis.

+This work made use of the High Performance Computing Resource in the Core Facility for Advanced Research Computing at Case Western Reserve University.